cryptokarl013/report-0134-stolen-ETHs-Leads-to-NFT-Whales-and-a-real-company-undeads-com/README.md

 ## Abstract

-In May 2022, over 100 ETH were stolen from a Switchere.com's hot wallet.
-By 2025, these stolen funds were traced to NFT whales Indifferent.eth and N0b0dy.eth, who hold assets worth over $25 million.
+In May 2022, over 100 ETH were stolen from a hot wallet of the [switchere.com](http://switchere.com) crypto exchange.
+By 2025, these stolen funds were traced to NFT whales __Indifferent.eth__ and __N0b0dy.eth__, who hold assets worth over $25 million.

 It's highly probable that n0b0dy.eth and indifferent.eth are managed by a single person or a coordinated group.